 Containers bundle an entire runtime environment for the application: application binaries, all its dependencies, libraries and configuration files into a package.
 Besides packaging dependencies, containers also provide the additional benefits of first class versioning and isolating applications at runtime.
 Unlike VMs, containers still share the operation system of the host and have much faster startup time and better resource usage efficiency.

-With the dependencies of the application built into the image, we faced a challenge with patching shared libraries when there is a security vulnerability (like Heartbleed).
-It is quite difficult to rebuild each application image with the patch when you have hundreds or thousands of applications.
-The approach we took was to inherit shared libraries from the host rather than pack them into the image.
+With the dependencies of the application built into the image, it can be challenging to patch shared libraries when there is a security vulnerability (like Heartbleed).
+We decided to inherit shared libraries from the host rather than pack them into the image so we could quickly and easily apply the patch to all applications.
 We are able to do this because the Core Platform ensures that all applications share the same set of libraries.

 It is important for BlackRock that we integrate the container lifecycle with the existing processes that we already have in place.
 We spent time integrating the containers with the existing ways that we build, deploy, and run applications.
 We chose Docker as our container engine, but spent time building the appropriate abstractions so it is easy to work with.